 Keep it with you through your holiday in Cuba, as you need to show it at the airport when you leave as well!

-Remember that if you travel via an American airport, you need a pink tourist card for entry (not a green one).
+Remember that if you travel via an American airport, even if you are Canadian, you need a pink tourist card for entry (not a green one).

 Entry Form At D’Viajeros